Eighonet/REIGNNv1/README.md

 # REIGNN | Version 1

 Welcome to the official repo of the REIGNNv1 model.
-Here we present the source code from ISWC'22 paper "Recommendations Become Even More Useful:
+Here we present the source code for ISWC'22 paper "Recommendations Become Even More Useful:
 Multi-task Extension of Scientific Collaborations Forecasting".

-Vladislav Tishin, Artyom Sosedka, Natalia Semenova, Anastasia Martynova, Vadim Porvatov
+Vladislav Tishin, Artyom Sosedka, Natalia Semenova, Anastasia Martynova, [Vadim Porvatov](https://www.researchgate.net/profile/Vadim-Porvatov)

 PDF: to be added.